 Carl Rütti (*1949 in Fribourg) grew up in Zug, Switzerland.
-After taking his A- levels at the monastery school in Engelberg, he studied music at the Zürich Conservatoire, emerging in 1975 with a Solisten-diploma in both piano and organ.
+After taking his A- levels at the monastery school in Engelberg, he studied piano (Sava Savoff) and organ (Erich Vollenwyder) at the Zürich Conservatoire, emerging in 1975 with a Solisten-diploma in both instruments.

 During the following year, studying under Kendall Taylor and Richard Latham in London, he became especially fascinated by English choral singing, which inspired him to write several pieces for a cappella choir.